Social Media Strategy for Small Businesses

 Marketers from digital agencies spent their significant time digging out an effective marketing social media strategy for small businesses.

-Whether you are a newbie marketer or a social veteran, you are well aware that strategies change with time.
+Whether a newbie marketer or a social veteran, you know that strategies change with time.

 Working in a small business means you are responsible for more than a single task.
 Sometimes you are also entitled as the jack of all trades.